chripede/slate/source/index.md

 Welcome to the AccuRanker Partner API.
 You can use our API to get search results for the keywords you post to it.

-**Remember** nothing is final yet.
-We're still in beta and welcome suggestions.

 If you want to experiment with the API, you can perform live requests from our [API console](https://apigee.com/accuranker/embed/console/accuranker).